radius-project/bicep-types-aws/artifacts/bicep/aws/aws.emrserverless/default/types.md

 ### Properties
 * **Enabled**: bool: If set to true, the Application will automatically stop after being idle.
 Defaults to true.
 * **IdleTimeoutMinutes**: int: The amount of time [in minutes] to wait before auto stopping the Application when idle.
 Defaults to 15 minutes.

+## ImageConfigurationInput
+### Properties
+* **ImageUri**: string: The URI of an image in the Amazon ECR registry.
+This field is required when you create a new application.
+If you leave this field blank in an update, Amazon EMR will remove the image configuration.

 ## InitialCapacityConfigKeyValuePair
 ### Properties